vmware/terraform-provider-nsxt/website/docs/r/policy_tier1_gateway.html.markdown

   * `project_id` - (Required) The ID of the project which the object belongs to
 * `edge_cluster_path` - (Optional) The path of the edge cluster where the Tier-1 is placed.For advanced configuration, use `locale_service` clause instead.
 * `locale_service` - (Optional) This argument is required on NSX Global Manager.
 Multiple locale services can be specified for multiple locations.
+  * `nsx_id` - (Optional) NSX id for the locale service.
+It is recommended to specify this attribute in order to avoid unnecessary recreation of this object.
+Should be unique within the gateway.
   * `edge_cluster_path` - (Required) The path of the edge cluster where the Tier-0 is placed.
   * `preferred_edge_paths` - (Optional) Policy paths to edge nodes.
 Specified edge is used as preferred edge cluster member when failover mode is set to `PREEMPTIVE`.
   * `display_name` - (Optional) Display name for the locale service.